 CpcIndex parses a text according to a grammar, with the help of Babel.
 It uses this analyze to pretty print the text and extract an index.
 The result is ready to print or can be used on screen for quick searching.
 Grammars for Oberon2, Modula2, Component Pascal and Babel are included.

-CpcIndex uses the services of Babel and Util.
+CpcIndex uses the services provided by Babel and Util.

 Very often programmers and language translators are not the same person.
 This is easier for doing the translation outside the BlackBox in an Excel table.
 CpcLangMapper allows you to transform rows of alias/language pairs from Excel tables into a BlackBox (Subfolder)Strings.odc document or vice-versa.
 CpcLangMapper enhances the possibilities of CpcLanguage by introducing transformation of languages between MS Excel and BlackBox.